idealtitude/targemmivkhar/README.md

 ## Installation

+/!\ I'm currently in the process of publishng Targem to the Mozilla Firefox Addons; when it's done you'll be able to install the extension directly from its page on Firefox Addons website.
+If everything goes well I'll update this section to add the link to the official addon page.

+In the meantime, you can test the extension; simply follow the steps described below:

+1. in FIrefox open `about:debugging` from the address bar
+2. click on "This Firefox" tab on the left
+3. click on "Load a temporary addon"

+And you're done!

+**Later**; when the extension is published offically, you'll just have to follow the link to install the addon as I said above; or install it manually, like this:

 1. Download/CLone this repository, or download a [release](https://github.com/idealtitude/targemmivkhar/releases)
 2. In Firefox, in the extensions manager, choose "Install from file"
-3. Select `manfiest.json` in the [targem sub folder](./targem/manifest.json)
+3. Select `manifest.json` in the [targem sub folder](./targem/manifest.json)

 ## Usage

-And you're done!
 Now you'll have the additional option in the contextual menu: *Translate Selection With Google Translate*.

 To add other target lnaguages other than the default English target, go the extension preferences where you'll be able to add any langues you want.